hl7au/au-fhir-core/input/pagecontent/aucdi.md

 *Figure 1: AUCDI and AU Core Development Approach*
 <br/><br/>

-An interpretation of AUCDI clinical information requirements undertaken through community consensus is undertaken to define support for the exchange of clinical and administrative data within technical constraints.
+An interpretation of AUCDI clinical information requirements through community consensus is undertaken to define support for the exchange of clinical and administrative data within technical constraints.
 Note that:
-* In any particular release AU Core may not cover all aspects of the defined AUCDI data concepts, especially when AUCDI data concepts are not supported in existing systems.
+* In any particular release, AU Core may not cover all AUCDI data concepts, especially when AUCDI data concepts are not supported in existing systems.
 * AU Core includes exchange for concepts that are commonly implemented in systems and not included in AUCDI e.g. Patient.name, Practitioner.identifier, Procedure.encounter.
-* AU Core includes data elements not included in AUCDI that are required to make FHIR implementable e.g. Observation.status, Procedure.status, MedicationRequest.intent, Provenance.
+* AU Core includes data elements not included in AUCDI that are required to make FHIR implementable e.g. Observation.status, MedicationRequest.intent, Provenance.
 * Neither AUCDI nor AU Core are required to be implemented as a whole single product.
 Parts can be implemented as required for specific use cases.

 ### AUCDI mappings into AU Core